wcs7777/pronunciation-extension/README.md

 [How2Say](https://addons.mozilla.org/en-US/firefox/addon/How2Say/) is a Firefox extension to help you to know how to pronounce a word showing its IPA and playing its audio.
 Formerly [How2Pronounce](https://addons.mozilla.org/en-US/firefox/addon/how2pronounce/), but I lost the access to the account.

 - Select a word or text
 - Right click to open the context menu and click the extension item
 - Or, in Firefox Android, click the extension menu, them the addon icon
 - ✨ Magic ✨

 ## Features

 - Show word IPA
 - Play audio pronunciation
 - Allow to provide custom IPA and audio through the options page
 - Works for texts
 - Allow enable/disable IPA/audio for words and/or texts
+- Allow control audio with a player for texts (enable/disable through options)
+- Allow control audio with shortcuts for texts (enable/disable through options)
+- Highly customizable through the options [page](about:addons)

 ### Configuration
 The addon experience can be customized through the options page.